Sexual harassment: In the workplace

 In 1991, Anita Hill witnessed and testified to the Senate Judiciary Committee against Supreme Court of the United States nominee Clarence Thomas, citing sexual harassment.
-Hill said on October 11, 1991, in televised hearings that Thomas had sexually harassed her while he was her supervisor at the Department of Education and the EEOC.
+Hill said on 11 October 1991, in televised hearings that Thomas had sexually harassed her while he was her supervisor at the Department of Education and the EEOC.
 According to Hill, Thomas asked her out socially many times during her two years of employment as his assistant, and after she declined his requests, he used work situations to discuss sexual subjects and push advances.
-Since Hill testified in 1991, the term sexual harassment became known outside academic and legal circles, and the number of cases reported in the United States and Canada increased markedly, climbing steadily since.
+Since Hill testified in 1991, the term sexual harassment became known outside academic and legal circles; the number of cases reported in the United States and Canada increased markedly, climbing steadily since.
 Sexual harassment is discussed a lot in modern society.
 People are becoming more and more concerned about the laws of sexual harassment therein.
 Many school groups are focusing on this matter.

 In 1994, Paula Jones, a civil servant and former Arkansas state employee, sued President Bill Clinton for sexual harassment.
 In the initial lawsuit, Jones cited Clinton for sexual harassment at a hotel in 1991.
-Following a series of civil suits and appeals the case was settled in 1998.
+Following a series of civil suits and appeals, the case was settled in 1998.
 President Clinton reached an out-of-court settlement with Jones, agreeing to pay her $850,000 but acknowledging no wrongdoing.

 Sexual bribery

-A sexual bribe is the solicitation of sex, any sexual activity or other sex-linked behavior for a promise of elevation in work status or pay.
-It is in an employment setting in which a sexual relationship with an employer or superior is made an explicit or implied condition for obtaining/retaining employment or its benefits.
+A sexual bribe is the solicitation of sex, any sexual activity, or other sex-linked behavior for a promise of elevation in work status or pay.
+It is in an employment setting in which a sexual relationship with an employer or superior is made an explicit or implied condition for obtaining or retaining employment or its benefits.
 A sexual bribe may be either overt or subtle but falls under the type of quid pro quo sexual harassment.